 Heather McCain (they/them) is Executive Director of Creating Accessible Neighbourhoods, a non-profit they founded in 2005.
 Heather is also a Crip Doula.
 This is a Disability Justice term for someone who helps disabled people navigate our complex systems, providing resources, support, and building community.

 Heather’s own experiences with multiple types of disabilities, inaccessibility, and ableism led them to become a well-known and respected advocate, speaker, educator, and activist.
 Heather recognizes that those within the disability community have intersecting identities and, as a disabled, neurodivergent, trans, queer person, they work hard to ensure a multitude of voices and experiences inform their work.
 Heather is committed to centering decolonialization, using an intersectional lens and disability justice framework, and engaging in cross-movement organizing.

 Harmony Bongat (she/her) is a researcher, facilitator, workshop creator, and advocate for Creating Accessible Neighbourhoods.
 Harmony became involved with CAN after attending Chronically Queer, a support group Heather facilitates for 2SLGBTQIA+ folk with chronic health conditions.
-Harmony is an emerging disability justice advocate and educator.
+Harmony is a disability justice advocate and educator.
 Harmony’s experiences as a disabled person with multiple intersecting identities informs her work.
-Harmony is passionate about disability awareness and sharing her story in order to further conversation about how we can better meet the needs of disabled people, build community, and empower those currently pushed to the margins.
+Harmony is passionate about disability awareness, queer + trans history, and sharing her lived experience to further conversation about how we can better meet the needs of disabled people, build community, and empower those currently pushed to the margins.

 “The Intro to Disability Justice workshop held by Heather McCain was one of the most thought-provoking, in-depth, and necessary workshops I’ve ever taken.
 Heather grounded teachings on disability justice in the context of the systems of oppression created by colonialism, and held firm solidarity with Indigenous, Black, and people of colour.
 In addition to creating a welcome and judgement-free space, Heather seemed to create the workshop with a care for themselves, their community, and all the participants involved.
 The workshop wasn’t a box to check in allyship; the workshop was, instead, empowering in its transformative call to action.
 It left me feeling like I had the tools to ask questions, dig deeper, and do the work in my own life and organization to prioritize accessibility and inclusion in an intentional and meaningful way.”